emard/ulx3s/README.md

 Independent production
 like [q3k](https://twitter.com/q3k/status/1029010026269167618) is
 welcome and desirable under conditions of [modified MIT LICENSE](/LICENSE.md).
+If you do manual assembly here is [minimal parts list](/doc/MINIMAL.md).

 ZIP the gerbers and send them to manufacturer: